-Tatarstan Fertiliser Complex, Volga Federal District, Russian Federation
+Tatarstan Fertiliser Complex, Volga Federal District, Russia

 In November 2010, the government of Tatarstan awarded construction contracts for establishing a new fertiliser complex in the town of Mendeleyevsk in the Republic of Tatarstan.
 The plant will be located at about 1,000km east of Moscow.